abdelazizgamal/SortingAlgorithm_VibeCode/README.md

 ### Task B1: Parallel QuickSort Implementation

 **Prompt B1.1**
 > In my SortingService C# class, add a new method called ParallelQuickSort that accepts an int[] and returns a sorted int[].
 Implement it using Task.Run() and Task.WhenAll() so that the two recursive sub-array sorts after partitioning run in parallel on separate threads.
-Add a threshold constant — if the sub-array length is below 1000 elements, fall back to the regular recursive QuickSort to avoid thread overhead on small inputs.
+Add a threshold constant â€” if the sub-array length is below 1000 elements, fall back to the regular recursive QuickSort to avoid thread overhead on small inputs.
 Add XML doc comments explaining the threshold logic.

 ### Task B2: Parallel.Invoke Refactoring